Creamy Tuscan Gnocchi

 - 3/4 cup heavy cream

-- 2/3 cup chicken or veggie broth
+- 2/3 cup low-sodium chicken or veggie broth

 - 1 pound potato gnocchi uncooked

-- 1/3 cup oil-packed sun-dried tomatoes julienne style
+- 1/3 cup oil-packed sun-dried tomatoes julienned

 - 1/2 cup freshly-grated Parmesan cheese